coddle-cpp/coddle/README.md

 debug=true
 ```

-You also can set debug from command line:
+You also can set debug from the command line:
 ```
 coddle debug
 ```